SUNTADTAWAN/EXAM1_WS/README.md

 ## How to Use

 1. Use keyboard for control turtle
-2. Use keyboard for spawn / clear / save pizza
+2. Use keyboard for spawn / clear / save a Pizza